SkateCodeN/RecipesApp/README.md

 I have been talking to ChatGPT voice to make sure I get terminology correct and and can explain different technologies with a firm grasp of the positives and negatives of each.

+4/28/25
+Had a great interview for transcat, it was Bret Smith, the engineering manager that I had a conversation with.
+The flow was great and we really got into a relaxed tone.
+He was positive that I was the right fit and even said I would be his top choice.
+That felt great.